 - Technical but not realistic renderings

 Why You May Use Both?

 You may have come to the conclusion that both types of software is useful to you.
 And that’s also what we think.
-An Architectural Design Software, like Cedreo for example, is complementary to a CAD software.
-It is dedicated to quickly producing floor plans and stunning 3D views for your sales presentations, while the CAD software aims at providing you with the proper technical blueprints that you can use with other housing professionals, but that can’t be easily understood by your clients.
+An architectural design software, like Cedreo for example, is complementary to a CAD software.
+It is dedicated to quickly drawing floor plans and stunning 3D views for your sales presentations, while the CAD software aims at providing you with the proper technical blueprints that you can use with other housing professionals, but that can’t be easily understood by your clients.